Don't Give Up the Sheep: Plot

 Ralph places an Acme wild cat behind Sam.
 Ralph carefully opens the box with a rope from a distance behind another hill, but the wildcat simply runs in circles towards Ralph, maims him and scratches him.

 Ralph swings on a rope over the field to snatch a sheep.
 Unfortunately, he unwittingly snatches Sam out of the flock.
 After realizing this, he leaves Sam at the bottom of the rope and climbs to the branch that the rope is tied to and saws the end of the branch off.
 After seemingly sending Sam crashing to the ground, Sam appears on further down the branch and saws it off at that point, sending Ralph falling.
 After Ralph seemingly hits the ground, he appears at the start of the branch.
 This gag continues until Sam is on the end of a cliff and Ralph uses a pick axe to detach the edge of the cliff and send Sam falling.
-The cartoon then disobeys gravity and leaves Sam's piece of earth floating in the air, as the rest of the cliff which Ralph is standing on falls down.
+The cartoon then disobeys gravity and leaves Sam's piece of earth floating in the air, as the rest of the cliff which Ralph is standing on falls down, leaving Sam confused.

 Ralph snatches a sheep which is drinking from edge of a lake.
 He uses a hollow rush to swim through the lake unnoticed.
 Sam notices the rush sticking out of the water and drops a stick of dynamite into it.
 Damaged by a small underwater explosion, Ralph surfaces and then sinks like a ship.

 Sam walks toward the punch clock as his replacement Fred Sheepdog punches in and greets him.
 Sam hits him over the head with a club, and the viewers see that Fred is really Ralph in a flawless disguise (complete with latex mask).
 As Sam begins spanking Ralph with the club, the real Fred Sheepdog shows up and takes over for him, continuing to spank Ralph.

-Music

-The music in the title card is "Baa, Baa, Black Sheep", just like in Steal Wool.
-Additional featured music includes Gioachino Rossini's William Tell Overture and Felix Mendelssohn's Spring Song (the latter is played on flute by Ralph Wolf while he is disguised as Pan).